 Investing in Field Management Software

 Once you have a certain number of technicians on the road, you’ll need a sophisticated system to track their jobs, billing, and performance.
-You can use a tool like Picket Fence or Service Titan to manage your employees on the road.
+You can use a tool like Jobber or Service Titan to manage your employees on the road.
 The goal is to keep all your data in a central location, so you can scale your business with ease.